List of Austin City Limits lineups by year: 2007

-The 2007 Austin City Limits Music Festival occurred September 14, 15, and 16 in Zilker Park.
-Several acts, including Amy Winehouse, The White Stripes and Rodrigo y Gabriela, cancelled their appearances at the festival due to health reasons, the latter two on very short notice.
-The scheduled performance by Saturday headliner, The White Stripes was replaced by moving already scheduled Muse into the headlining slot.
+The 2007 Austin City Limits Music Festival occurred September 14, 15 and 16 in Zilker Park.
+Several acts, including Amy Winehouse, The White Stripes and Rodrigo y Gabriela, cancelled their appearances at the festival for health reasons, the latter two on very short notice.
+The scheduled performance by Saturday headliner The White Stripes was replaced by moving already scheduled Muse into the headlining slot.

 Other notable moments include Friday when a propane tank was ignited and a fire broke out in the service area, burning down two trailers and several port-o-potties.
 Four people who were working at the festival were injured, two of them seriously.
 A second fire broke out on the speaker stack at the AT&T stage during Björk's set, but it was quickly extinguished and no injuries were reported.